-- Chapter 1 provides a brief product overview and technical specifications - Chapter 2 provides installation and configuration instructions - Chapter 3 provides info on the LS-50 LDPS software - Chapter 4 provides info on the LS-70 Control Application - Chapter 5 provides programming information
+- Chapter 1 provides a brief product overview and technical specifications - Chapter 2 provides installation and configuration instructions - Chapter 3 provides info on the LS-50 LDPS software - Chapter 4 provides programming information

 Throughout this document, several document flags will be utilized to emphasis warnings or other important data.
 These flags come in three different formats: Warnings, Cautions, and Information.
 Examples of these flags appear below.